Are Energy Drinks Bad for Your Liver?

 -

 Limit Energy Drink Intake: Reduce both quantity and frequency.
 Opt for smaller cans and skip consecutive days to give your liver recovery time.
+Remember, while energy drinks are marketed to improve physical and mental performance, their effects are temporary and may come with risks such as poor sleep, which can undermine both physical and cognitive performance.

 -

 Stay Hydrated: Fatigue is often caused by dehydration.
 Drink plenty of water, especially alongside energy drinks, to counteract caffeine’s dehydrating effects and flush out toxins.
 Add a splash of lemon or sea salt for electrolytes.
+For hydration and electrolyte replacement during physical activity, consider sports drinks, which are designed for hydration rather than stimulation, unlike energy drinks.

 -